joshuawlambert/Network_Stats_Acc_Interop/README.md

 # SNP Feasible Solutions Algorithm
-SNPs FSA is a pipeline for applying statistical analysis tools to identify interactions between SNPs and their effects on phenotypic expression.
+SNP FSA is a pipeline for applying statistical analysis tools to identify interactions between SNPs and their effects on phenotypic expression.

 # Introduction
 This pipeline allows users to access and apply new statistical analysis tools to indentify possible phenotypic outcomes